jcdureault/final_project/README.md

 <iframe title="What do countries with the highest alcohol consumption drink?" aria-label="chart" id="datawrapper-chart-XelXZ" src="https://datawrapper.dwcdn.net/XelXZ/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

 What I found the most interesting about the data is that while countries who drink the most wine and spirits are in the top 5 countries for alcohol consumption, the country who drinks the most beer is not.
 Namibia drinks the most beer, with the average personing having 376 servings of beer in a year, but is ranked 55 for total alcohol consumption.
+The chart below is an image taken from the [FiveThirtyEight Article](https://www.google.com) and shows what countries consume the most beer, wine, and spirits.

 ![alt text](https://fivethirtyeight.com/wp-content/uploads/2014/08/chalabi-datalab-alcohol-table-1.png?w=1150)